~ Chronic sinus infections affect about 10% of the population.

-Chronic Sinus Infections
+What Causes Chronic Sinus Infections?

-Chronic sinus infections often go hand in hand with allergic rhinitis, frequent colds, atopic dermatitis, and asthma.[ref]
+Chronic sinus infections often correlate with allergic rhinitis, frequent colds, atopic dermatitis, and asthma.[ref]

 How do your genes influence sinus infections?

 Genetics plays a role in the likelihood of having chronic sinus problems.
 The genetic component can range from genes that influence your inflammatory response to the mutations that cause cystic fibrosis or ciliary diseases.[ref]

 When researchers investigate how genetics influences the risk of a condition, such as chronic sinus infections, they can go at this a couple of ways.